SFH-Foundation/sfhfoundation/docs/audios/series/self-knowledge.md

 </div>

-## Episode 1
+## 1 - Changing You

-What am I?

-You are what you make of yourself; a mixture of a lower and a higher self.
-Light which we call soul, activates all the multifarious layers of consciousness.
-We try to balance and fulfill a hierarchy of needs until we reach our inner joy.

-It is not the thing, but the meaning that you are after-we are in an impermanent world seeking the boundless and permanent.
+Beginning with the question, “What am I?”, this talk illuminates the depths of self-knowledge and the drive towards ever more evolved consciousness.
+You are a composite of body, mind, intellect and light - what we call soul or spirit - which activates all the layers of consciousness you experience.
+If you can keep these all in balance and focus your attention on the meanings behind physical forms, you may come to realise that you are not just the mind or intellect.
+In truth, you are a boundless light and it is your soul that gives sentience and energy to all the different facets of your experience.
+This knowledge can help you see, navigate and understand the patterns of existence so as to act with clear intention in this moment right now, relieved by the realisation that the final outcome is not in your hands.

 <div markdown="1" class="card video sidebar center gemoji center-content center-card">